mythril-forge/homebrew-spells/spells/cantrips/thorn-whip.md

 ---

 ## Description
-You create a long, vine-like whip covered in thorns that lashes out at your command toward a creature in range.
-Make a melee spell attack against the target.
-If the attack hits, the creature takes `1d6` piercing damage, and if the creature is Large or smaller, you pull the creature up to 10 feet closer to you.
+You create a long, vine-like whip covered in thorns that lashes out at your command.
+The whip forms in your free hand, and lasts for the duration.
+The thorned vine has the same statistics as a regular whip with the following changes:

-This spell's damage increases by `1d6` when you reach 5th level (`2d6`), 11th level (`3d6`), and 17th level (`4d6`).
+- The whip deals `1d4` magical slashing damage on a hit.
+- The whip has a reach of 15 feet.
+- If you hit a creature that is *large* or smaller with this whip, you can pull it up to 15 feet closer to you.

+If you let go of the whip or cast this spell again, the weapon disappears, and the spell ends.

 ---

-**Classes:** druid, artificer (revisited)
+**Classes:** druid, ranger, artificer

 **Sources:** PHB, page 282

+**Quality Assurance:** :star: personal pass